-Win totals are popular among NFL fans, as the season is relatively short (only 17 games per team), and there’s enough information about each team to make an educated guess.
+Win totals odds are very popular among NFL fans, as the season is relatively short and there’s enough information about each team to make an educated guess.
 However, this bet is also available across other sports and leagues, like the NBA, MLB, NHL, and others.

 Win totals odds

-You can bet on win totals immediately by using the odds feed below, which contains Maryland sports betting sites and their offers for this market.
+You can bet on NFL win totals via the odds feed below, which contains live Maryland sports betting sites and their win totals odds.
 Use the drop-down menu to alternate between sports and find the best available prices.

 How to bet on over/under win totals